Courses

 223. Advanced Boundary-Layer Meteorology (3)

 Lecture—3 hours.
-Prerequisite: course 230.
+Prerequisite: ATM 230.
 Characteristics of the atmospheric boundary layer under convective and nocturnal conditions.
 Heat budget at the surface and boundary layer forcing.
 Similarity theory and scaling of the boundary layer.
 Measurement and simulation techniques.
 Offered in alternate years.— Faloona

 230. Atmospheric Turbulence (3)

 Lecture—3 hours.
-Prerequisite. course 121B or 158.
+Prerequisite.
+ATM 121B or 158.
 Dynamics and energetics of turbulence in the atmosphere including vorticity dynamics.
 Statistical description of turbulence; Eulerian and Lagrangian scales, spectral analysis, conditional sampling techniques.
 Turbulent diffusion; the closure problem, gradient-diffusion and second-order methods.
 Offered in alternate years.— Paw U

 231. Advanced Air Pollution Meteorology (3)